UniBridgeAI/um-mci/README.md

 # UM-MCI

-This package supports global planning and meta-control for AI agents tackling complex, long-horizon tasks, reducing costly strategic mistakes and blind trial-and-error search.
+UM-MCI supports global planning and meta-control for agents tackling complex, long-horizon tasks, reducing costly strategic mistakes and blind trial-and-error search.

 This repository is part of the broader **Universal Methodology ecosystem**.
-It brings together a snapshot of **UM-MCI Core Semantic Package** and the evolving **UM-MCI Practical Companion**.
-The human-readable **UM8** theory is published separately.
+It brings together a snapshot of **UM-MCI Core** and the evolving **UM-MCI Practical Companion**.
+The UM8 theoretical framework and the released Compass modules are published separately.

 ## The Universal Methodology ecosystem

-The broader **Universal Methodology ecosystem** currently has three connected layers:
+The broader Universal Methodology ecosystem consists of four connected layers:

-- **UM8**, the human-readable theoretical framework
+- the **UM8 theoretical framework**
+- the **Paradigm Compass modules**
-- **UM-MCI Core Semantic Package**, the stable machine-readable semantic package
+- the **UM-MCI Core Semantic Package**
-- **UM-MCI Practical Companion**, the practical layer of examples, templates, and workflow guidance
+- the **UM-MCI Practical Companion**

 These layers serve different purposes.

 ### UM8 theoretical framework
+UM8 supports higher-level planning and design in complex problem solving.
+It identifies and consolidates recurrent solution logics abstracted from lower-level methods across disciplines into a compact, stable space for comparison and design.

-UM8 is the human-readable theory layer.
-It provides the high-level methodology architecture for comparing, combining, and designing high-level methdological routes for complex problem solving before work becomes tied to specific tools, models, or domain defaults.
+It organizes complex problem solving into eight recurrent methodological paradigms: **Transformation, Optimization, Probabilistic, Inversion, Rule, Fusion, Simulation, and Evolutionary**.
+The UM8 overview places these paradigms in a common comparative space and makes their interaction structure visible before work becomes tied to specific tools, models, or domain defaults.

 - [UM8 overview DOI](https://doi.org/10.5281/zenodo.18790203)

+### Paradigm Compass modules
+The Compass modules open the internal design space of the UM8 paradigms.
+Each module makes explicit the major axes and design commitments that shape how one paradigm should be configured before implementation begins.

+The full set of released Compass modules is linked from the UM8 overview record.

 ### UM-MCI Core Semantic Package
-UM-MCI Core operationalizes the UM8 theoretical framework in machine-readable form.
-It provides the stable semantic contract needed to represent, validate, compare, and reuse methodological routes across runs, systems, and human review.
+UM-MCI Core is the stable machine-readable layer aligned to the UM8 theoretical framework.
+It provides the shared semantic contract required to represent, validate, compare, and reuse the higher-level organization of complex tasks across runs, systems, and human review.

 - [UM-MCI Core Semantic Package DOI](https://doi.org/10.5281/zenodo.19676079)

 ### UM-MCI Practical Companion
-UM-MCI Practical Companion is the evolving practical layer built around the released Core package.
-It provides worked examples, templates, utilities, and contribution workflows that help users learn the core quickly, apply it in real tasks, and extend it through shared practical experience.
+The Practical Companion is the evolving practical layer built around the Core.
+It provides worked examples, templates, utilities, and contribution workflows for practical use and shared experience accumulation.

-## What this repository contains

-This repository contains:

-- a **snapshot of the Core Semantic Package**
-- the **Practical Companion**

-The human-readable UM8 theory is published separately through its Zenodo records.

 ## When this repository is useful